 The century ago REDWOOD LOGGING along Scott's Creek watershed north of Santa Cruz is discussed by Connie (with photos) at timecode 19:08 of the video at left.

 3E.
 Ability to lean without breaking or falling

 A clue that torreyas are strong contenders at a young age in subcanopy shade is the number of tall trees that are leaning including the current national champion (as of 2014) and the slowly dying champion that I (Connie Barlow) visited in 2005.

-ABOVE: Seen from particular camera positions, the late-champion (left) and the current champion (right) both reveal that they began their life journeys for many years leaning outward from canopy shading.
+ABOVE: Seen from particular camera positions, the late-champion north of Santa Cruz (left) and another large leaning tree near Los Gatos (right) both reveal that they began their life journeys for many years leaning outward from canopy shading.

 ABOVE RIGHT: The mid-section of the late champion branched into 3 main stems.
 Take another look at the top of the above left photo: Do you see signs of multiple stems beginning there and perhaps all the way to the base?
 And does this suggest that the tree may actually be the result of two or more merged basal regrowths? • In 2012 Stephen A. Garland contributed a photograph he had taken in Mariposa County of a pair of large sibling stems that had indeed begun to fuse together.
 Click to view the photograph and caption of documentation of early-stage basals fusing.